litnialex/telegram-proxybot/docs/index.md

 # How it works

-Proxybot is a telegram bot which forwards all incoming messages to the owner or into a telegram group, specified by the owner.
+Proxybot is a [Telegram](https://www.telegram.org) bot which forwards all incoming messages to the owner or into a telegram group, specified by the owner.
 This group can also be a supergroup with threads (topics).

 Replies are done simply texting back in the chat.
 Such messages always go to the last contact in  that chat.